JM-Lab/JMCloud-ComputeManager/README.md

 ======================

 ## What is JMCloud-ComputeManager?
-JMCloud-ComputeManager is a Rich Client GUI application for Amazon EC2 Instances.
+JMCloud-ComputeManager is a stand-alone GUI application for managing Amazon public cloud.

 ### These functionalities are:
 * Managing Amazon EC2 Instances of all regions on one view